Qiskit/RFCs/####-release_cycle.md

 Semantic Versioning consists of three version components: *Major*, *Minor*, and *Patch* versions, represented as `X.Y.Z`.
 Each component has a specific meaning in the context of Qiskit:

 **Major Version (X):** Increments for backward-incompatible changes, indicating potential breaking changes that may require modifications in user code using the public API.
-When a new major version `X` is released:

-- There is a 18 month period for critical bugfixes.
+- A major version `X` release has a minimum of 18 month period for support with critical bug fixes.
+- New major release `X` can introduce breaking changes with respect to previous major release `X-1`.
-- There might be non-breaking new features during that period.
+- During the `X` release series, there might include non-breaking new features during that period.
-- After 12 months `X+1` is released and a 6 month period for moving from `X` starts.
+- After the release of a major release `X`, `X+1` can be released after, at least, 12 months.
-- After the release of `X+1`, `X` wont have new features and only critical bugfixes are provided.
+- After the release of `X+1`, `X` wont have new features and only critical bugfixes are provided for, at least, 6 months.
-- The features deprecated during the period of support with `X` will be removed in `X+1` After the release of a major version (X.3.0), a 6-month bugfix support period is provided to address critical issues, ensuring stability for users during the transition to the next major release (X+1.0.0).
+- The features deprecated during the period of support with `X` will be removed in `X+1`

 **Minor Version (Y):** Increases for backward-compatible features or enhancements a new `X.Y` release: